-Our Better Lives Today, Better Lives Tomorrow Research Strategy 2022-2026 focusses our investment and influence on four priority areas over the next four years.
-It is striving to bring groundbreaking scientific discoveries to people with arthritis at pace and with precision.
+Our Better Lives Today, Better Lives Tomorrow Research Strategy 2022-2026 focusses our investment and influence on four priority areas.
+It is striving to bring ground-breaking scientific discoveries to people with arthritis at pace and with precision.

-This call for applications for research funding focusses on two priority areas:
+This call for applications for research funding focuses on two priority areas: